IRNAS/pulseox-finger-clamp/Instructions/02_device_assembly.md

  - [Assembly Brief](#ASSEMBLY)

 ## 1 Overview and Toolset <a id="OVER"></a>
 Here you can find manufacturing and assembly details for a single Pulse Oximeter device.
-Download all the files for 3D printing from the build_files folder
+Download all the files for 3D printing from this repository.

-### 1.1 General
 - Manufacturing time:
   - 3D printing - 1h
   - soldering (1 unit by hand, depends on the skills) - 2h